openml/blog/_posts/2020-10-23-OpenML-Hacktoberfest.md

 Twice a year the [OpenML](https://www.openml.org/) community organizes an OpenML workshop.
 Next week we will kick off our fall workshop, which will be hosted virtually and open to everyone!
-At the workshop we work on the development and maintenance of the OpenML platform, but also encourage discussions on a broad range of topics, from using the platform to building the platform to building the community.
+At the workshop we work on the development and maintenance of the OpenML platform(Website, APIs and extensions), but also encourage discussions on a broad range of topics, from using the platform to building the platform to building the community.
 If you are already sure you want to join, please [register](https://docs.google.com/forms/d/e/1FAIpQLSedDOBZzuQP9dACFWiPqXcl1HvURB9h3SOdwPq45PB-87TPyg/viewform) and we will see you next week! :)

 The workshops are the perfect time to get involved with the OpenML community.
-Don't worry if you have not previously participated in an OpenML workshop, or even contributed to any OpenML project.
-You can have a meaningful contribution without writing code, through participation in discussions, giving feedback, and uploading or cleaning data.
+We welcome first time contributors to the project.
+You con contribute also feedback, design, planning, content and cleaning data.
-And if you are looking to contribute to the software projects, we are there to help you get started on beginner issues.
+If you are looking to contribute to the software projects, we are there to help you get started on beginner issues.
 Even better, the workshop coincides with [Hacktoberfest](https://hacktoberfest.digitalocean.com/), which means you can earn a shirt through your open source software contributions!
 To get an even better idea of what happens at an OpenML workshop, read the [write-up of last year's fall workshop](how-to-link-to-blogpost?)